Did Facebook deactivate your ad account for no reason out of the blue and you’re freaking out right now trying to figure out how do I move forward?

 4. Don’t use personal ad account

-It is also important that you use a business manager and not your personal account to run ads.
+It is also important that you use a business manager and not your account to run ads.
 Because Facebook wants to see that you have a business even if you don’t have a business.

 Open a business manager and name it after your project name.
-You don’t have to have an actual LLC, an actual corporation, you just want to run your Facebook ads from a business manager and not from your personal account.
+You don’t have to have an actual LLC, an actual corporation, you just want to run your Facebook ads from a business manager and not from your account.

 5. Use separate business accounts